-Recently, Josh Tynjala announced a new version of Feathers UI for OpenFL and Haxe and its upcoming crowdfunding campaign.
+Recently, Josh Tynjala announced a new version of Feathers UI for OpenFL and Haxe and its Kickstarter campaign.
 Have any questions?
 Maybe they've already been answered below!

 Feathers UI is an open source, cross-platform library of user interface components for creative projects.
 It is especially well-suited for games, interactive visualizations, and other rich, multimedia experiences.
 With Feathers, you can create apps for a wide range of devices, including phones, tablets and desktop computers.